The Disambiguator

 - The surrounding text in which the citation appears

-- One or more candidate references produced by the linker
+- Two or more candidate references produced by the linker.

 Its job is simple: